 - Thinking there needs to be more culturally reflective curriculum

-We are looking for teachers and schools to participate in the Growing Math project, which will provide classroom-ready lessons and games that combine math, Indigenous culture and agricultural science.
+We are looking for teachers to participate in the Growing Math project, which will provide classroom-ready lessons and games that combine math, Indigenous culture and agricultural science.
 These standards-aligned lesson plans can be easily used for in-person instruction, in a hybrid model or for distance learning.
 The project also includes teacher training/professional development and technical support.